Where to Get Narcan (Naloxone) in New Jersey

 New Jersey Opioid Abuse Statistics

 While New Jersey has made efforts to reduce the amount of opioid overdose fatalities, there is still much work to be done.
-Consider that:1,13
+The following infographic highlights the extent of the problem.

 Opioid abuse has harms that extend beyond the risk of overdose.
 For example, opioid users, especially those who inject, increase their risk of contracting and transmitting infectious diseases.
-In New Jersey:13
+In New Jersey:16

 - 4% of new HIV diagnoses of males and 17.4% of females in 2017 were attributed to injection drug use.